losizm/scamper/README.md

 ### Targeted Request Processing

-A request processor can be included for a targeted path with or without a targeted request method.
+A request processor can be added to a targeted path with or without a targeted request method.

 ```scala
 import scamper.ImplicitConverters.stringToEntity